The Freedom of Information Act is found in Title 5, United States Code (USC), §552.

 Electronic FOIA Library: Records made available via the Internet for public viewing at no charge

-Expedited Processing: An agency will process a FOIA request on an expedited basis when a requestor has shown a compelling need or urgency for the records that warrants prioritization of his or her request over other earlier requests.
+Expedited Processing: An agency will process a FOIA request on an expedited basis when a requester has shown a compelling need or urgency for the records that warrants prioritization of his or her request over other earlier requests.
 The criteria and procedure for making such a request may be found in the U.S. Department of Justice FOIA Reference Guide.

 Exemptions: Exemptions are categories of information created by Congress and the courts that are applied to documents for review and dissemination under FOIA/PA.
-These categories justify to the requestor why information was withheld from the public.
+These categories justify to the requester why information was withheld from the public.
 The FOI/PA generally provides that any person has a right of access to federal agency records, except to the extent that such records (or potions thereof) are protected from disclosure by one of nine exemptions or by one of three special law enforcement record exclusions.
 There are three types of exemptions:

 - FOIA Exemptions

 - Statutory Authority